-CLOUDLINUX may collect personally identifiable information from you such as names, addresses, telephone numbers, fax numbers, physical addresses, email addresses, CVs (in the case of candidates), credit card number (in the case of direct customers) and, if applicable, company names, addresses, telephone numbers, fax numbers, physical addresses, email addresses, credit card numbers or tax ID numbers as well as similar information concerning technical contacts, marketing contacts, and executive contacts within your company or organization (collectively, “Personal Information”).
+CLOUDLINUX may collect personally identifiable information from you such as names, addresses, telephone numbers, fax numbers, physical addresses, email addresses, CVs (in the case of candidates), credit card number (in the case of direct customers), audio, and video (in case of video meetings between you and CLOUDLINUX), and, if applicable, company names, addresses, telephone numbers, fax numbers, physical addresses, email addresses, credit card numbers or tax ID numbers as well as similar information concerning technical contacts, marketing contacts, and executive contacts within your company or organization (collectively, “Personal Information”).

 CLOUDLINUX may collect non-personally identifiable information from you such as the type of browser you use, your operating system, the screen resolution of your browser, your ISP, your IP address, which pages you view on the Site and the time and duration of your visits to the Site (collectively, “Non-Personal Information”).
 CLOUDLINUX associates Non-Personal Information with Personal Information if you register with the Site.